 |Material||Nylon and polyester|

 Designed for tough sports such as mountain biking or BMX, these gloves from Finger Ten are a solid pick.
-They’ve received stellar reviews from parents, praising their durability and the support they provide for small hands.
+They’ve received stellar reviews from parents, praising their durability and their support for small hands.

-On the palm area, there’s a special material allowing cool air in while warmth and moisture escape.
+There’s a special material on the palm area allowing cool air in while warmth and moisture escape.
 It’s terrific in the summer to prevent sweaty and uncomfortable hands.

 Around the palm and fingers is anti-slip gripper foam, helping your little one keep their hands on the handles.
 It’s comfy, too, being made from soft lycra material which is stretchy and flexible.